 Article V, Section C, Item 6, Exception 2 states:

-EXCEPTION 2: A transfer student who has met the graduation requirements for an associate degree from a junior college will be exempt from meeting the 24/36-Hour Rule for the first term upon transferring to an NAIA institution provided:
+EXCEPTION 2: A transfer student who has met the graduation requirements for an associate degree from a junior college in the previous two semester or three quarter terms of attendance will be exempt from meeting the 24/36-Hour Rule for the first two terms of attendance upon transferring to an NAIA institution.

 Note: This rule applies to all student-athletes’ certification beginning with the 2019-2020 academic year, regardless of when the student’s graduation or terms of attendance occurred.

 - Note when looking at the student’s previous terms at the junior college for the 24/36-Hour rule window, the student must have earned their AA degree in one of the last two semester terms or one of the last three quarter terms at the junior college.
 If the AA degree was earned prior to the last two semesters or three quarter terms, then the 24/36-Hour Rule exception cannot be applied.

 - The AA degree must be earned in a term of attendance.
 Summer is considered a non-term under NAIA rules.
 Therefore, if the degree is earned during the summer, then the exception cannot be applied.